gengojs/core/README.md

 To create plugins, the one thing to keep in mind is core's `this` context.
 When a plugin is initialized, the core calls the plugin as it binds its context to that plugin (see **Creating Plugins**).
 Another thing to keep in mind is *dependencies*.
 Dependencies are really internal API.
 For example, the parser plugin needs to know about the data.
-Therefore it is dependent on the back-end and is expecting the back-end to supply an internal API to retrieve the locale/data.
+Therefore it is dependent on the back-end plugin and is expecting the back-end to supply an internal API to retrieve the locale/data.
 The following shows the type of plugins that are available for you to create and their dependencies:

 #### Type of Plugins and its Dependencies